open/close all folders

 - In the 1990s, there was an alternative opening to Joe 90, which was almost identical to the original but inexplicably replaced the original animated logo with an inferior non-animated version.

 - Reruns of Season One of The Muppet Show often used the second season's title sequence, where all the characters appear in arches, and Gonzo sticks his head out of the "O" playing a trumpet, rather than the actual title sequence, in which a handful of characters appear in rows, and then on a pyramid, and Gonzo bangs the "O" like a gong.

-- The network syndicated reruns of American Dad! from seasons 1 to 4 replace the changing newspaper headline running gag to the opening where Roger appears in Stan's car and has on a different costume [i.e., his hockey player costume from "Return of the Bling," his Sassy Black Woman character from "Oedipal Panties," his Francine costume from "Best Little Horror House in Langley Falls," etc.] The TBS and [adult swim] airings have the original openings for both the early episodes and the new ones.
+- The broadcast syndicated reruns of American Dad! from seasons 1 to 4 replace the changing newspaper headline running gag to the opening where Roger appears in Stan's car and has on a different costume [i.e., his hockey player costume from "Return of the Bling," his Sassy Black Woman character from "Oedipal Panties," his Francine costume from "Best Little Horror House in Langley Falls," etc.] The TBS and [adult swim] airings have the original openings for both the early episodes and the new ones.

 - The Flintstones' original title sequence (featuring entirely different animation and a different, Instrumental Theme Tune) was replaced with the now-familiar "Meet the Flintstones" opening in the show's third season, and was rarely seen until Cartoon Network came along.